 Tantrums are an uncontrolled outburst of anger & frustration that usually involve intense emotional distress.
 When talking to kids, we can associate it with explosions of anger, disorganized behavior.

 Keep in mind that anger is a common emotion in all humans and can be excessively expressed at all stages of life, from the worst toddler tantrums to adults heated arguments.
 But to live in relative peace and harmony, we must learn to suppress anger and not get ahead of ourselves.

-The age of 1-3 is the most common for parents to witness temper tantrums from their children.
-Why, you ask?
+At the age of 1-3 is the most common for parents to witness temper tantrums from their children.
+Why do you ask?
 This is because in these years of a child’s development.
 The inception of social and emotional skills takes place.
 This is the time of a kid’s life when they are still enduring experiences, discovering new boundaries of independence, and nourishing their way to be a good human.
 They are yet to understand that the way they behave can influence how people behave around them.